Next National Day of UnpluggingWednesday, 6 March 2024

-National Day of Unplugging was created in 2009, by the non-profit organization Reboot and the Sabbath Manifesto, who both realized that the increased usage of smartphones could have a long term impact on people's mental health.
-Their goal is to inspire people to slow down in a hectic world and make them realize that technology does not need to be a constant presence in their lives by spending a whole day with no electronics and no phones.
+National Day of Unplugging was created in 2009, by the non-profit organization Reboot and the Sabbath Manifesto, who both realized that the increased usage of smartphones could have a long-term impact on people's mental health.
+Their goal is to encourage people to spend a whole day without electronics, including smartphones.
+The hope is that it will help people to slow down in a hectic world, and make them realize that technology does not need to be a constant presence in their lives.

-The first National Day of Unplugging events started out as small groups of people getting together for tech-free dinners, but today this holiday has partners all around the country and the world who sponsor live unplugged events every year.
+The first National Day of Unplugging events started with small groups of people getting together for tech-free dinners, but today this holiday has partners all around the country and the world who sponsor live unplugged events every year.
 Today, the unplugging movement is a project of the Unplug Collaborative.

 The Benefits of Unplugging

-- It reduces stress.
+It reduces stress.
 When we spend all the time on our phones we feel like we constantly need to be engaged with people and social media all the time.
 At the same time, seeing people post photos of their lives on their Instagram and Facebook can make us compare ourselves to them and feel like we need to live up to impossible standards.
-Stepping away from all this makes us appreciative of our lives, be more engaged in the moment, and reduces pressure and stress.
+Stepping away from all this makes us appreciate our lives more, be more engaged in the moment, and it reduces pressure and stress.

 How to Celebrate National Day of Unplugging